Dr Stephen Winter

 I tend to work on questions of state wrongdoing and its redress.
 At present, I'm engaged in a long-term research project concerning the redress of institutional child abuse.
 I'm also interested (and write on) in theories of rights, democracy, questions of collective responsibility, the nature of political obligation and other related areas.

-In 2014, I published Transitional Justice in Established Democracies: A Political Theory Palgrave Macmillan, London.
+In 2014, I published Transitional Justice in Established Democracies: A Political Theory.
 A work in political theory, the book explains how states are using transitional justice mechanism, such as truth commissions, official apologies and reparations, to repair the damage state wrongdoing inflicts upon political legitimacy.

-I am also the book review editor for the Dialogues on Historical Justice and Memory.
+I am presently the book review editor for the Dialogues on Historical Justice and Memory.
 I welcome suggestions for books to review.

 For a full (and more up-to-date) list of my publications, go to stephenwintertheory.wordpress.com